carpentries-incubator/scientific-metadata/index.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor
 ## Dear instructor

-we prepared some <a href="general-lesson-information.html"> General Lesson Information</a> for you as a starting point :smile:
+We prepared some <a href="general-lesson-information.html"> General Lesson Information</a> for you as a starting point :smile:

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::